-Alcalase[®] 2.4L, a non-specific serine-type endoprotease from Bacillus licheniformis, is a commercial enzymatic preparation which consisting of several proteinases (mainly of subtilisin A) with different specificities [1,2].
-The enzyme has been used for varius purposes such as detergent, dairy, silk, soy processing and brewing industries applications, production of hydrolysates, chemo-enzymatic synthesis, and others [3-5].
-Free enzymes have several disadvantages such as high product cost, poor stability, and inability to be used in continuous production [6].
-Enzymes immobilization increases their usability and stability, and facilitates product separation and the catalyst recycling [7-9].
-Enzymes immobilization methods include cross-linking, encapsulation, entrapment, adsorption and covalent binding.
-The choice of immobilization method and support depends on the intended use of the enzyme, the nature of the support and the simplicity of the method [6].
-Covalent binding of enzymes to the support provides improved stability and reduces of enzyme leaching [8-11].
-Alcalase[®] 2.4L has been immobilized using different methods and supports, such as glyoxyl- and monoaminoethyl-Naminoethyl- agarose beads, hollow core-mesoporous shell silica nanospheres unmodified or modified with various metal ions, chitosan beads activated with different agents (such as glutaraldehyde, glyoxyl and divinyl sulfone), chitosan-coated Fe3O4 nanoparticles, sol-gels, silica supports, alginate micron and submicron beads [3-5,12-22].
+Paper accepted: 6 December, 2024 https://doi.org/10.2298/CICEQ240401037Z commercial enzymatic preparation consisting of several proteinases (mainly of subtilisin A) with different specificities [1,2].
+The enzyme has been used for various purposes such as detergent, dairy, silk, soy processing, brewing industries applications, production of hydrolysates, chemo-enzymatic synthesis, and [3-5].
+Free enzymes have disadvantages such as high product cost, poor stability, and inability to be used in continuous production [6].
+Enzyme immobilization increases its usability and stability and facilitates product separation and catalyst recycling [7-9].
+Enzyme immobilization methods include cross-linking, encapsulation, entrapment, adsorption, and covalent binding.
+The choice of immobilization method and support depends on the intended use of the enzyme, the nature of the support, and the simplicity of the method [6].
+The covalent binding of enzymes to the support provides improved stability and reduces enzyme leaching [8-11].
+Alcalase® 2.4L has been immobilized using different methods and supports, such as glyoxyl- and monoaminoethyl-N-aminoethyl- agarose beads, hollow core-mesoporous shell silica nanospheres unmodified or modified with various metal ions, chitosan beads activated with different agents (such as glutaraldehyde, glyoxyl, and divinyl sulfone), chitosan-coated Fe3O4 nanoparticles, sol-gels, silica supports, alginate micron and submicron beads [3-5,12-22].
 Chitosan is produced as a by-product through the alkaline deacetylation of chitin, a process in which the amide group in chitin is hydrolyzed to form a primary amine group (R-NH2), resulting in chitosan.
-Chitosan has been one of the most promising renewable biopolymers due to its properties such as biocompatibility, biodegradability, non-toxicity, ability to easy modification and low cost.
+Chitosan has been one of the most promising renewable biopolymers due properties such as biocompatibility, biodegradability, non-toxicity, ability to be easily modified, and low cost.
 Chitosan's lack of toxicity and its rapid degradability make it ideal for various environmental and agricultural applications.
 It is used in drug delivery within the human gastrointestinal tract, food processing, biomedical fields, cosmetics, enzyme immobilization, as a heterogeneous catalyst, a sorbent for organic and inorganic contaminants, antimicrobial products, and for uranium recovery [23-27].
-In this paper, for the first time, Alcalase® 2.4Lwas covalently immobilized onto different types of chitosan beads obtained by the emulsion technique, crosslinked with glutaraldehyde (GA) and then, additionally cross-linked by immersion into tripolyphosphate (TPP) solution.
-TPP is a multivalent anion and a nontoxic ionic cross-linker that interacts with the cationic chitosan forming ionically crosslinked networks through electrostatic forces [28].
+In this paper, for the first time, Alcalase® 2.4L was covalently immobilized onto different types of chitosan beads obtained by the emulsion technique, crosslinked with glutaraldehyde (GA) and then, additionally cross-linked by immersion into tripolyphosphate (TPP) solution.
+TPP is a multivalent anion and a non-toxic ionic cross-linker that interacts with the cationic chitosan forming ionically crosslinked networks through electrostatic forces [28].
 TPP is especially appealing as an ionic crosslinker due to its stable performance, straightforward process control, and safety benefits [29].
 The mechanical strength of chitosan beads crosslinked with only TPP is somewhat limited, but it can be improved by coating them with a negatively charged polymer, to create a polyelectrolyte complex film, or by employing covalent crosslinking [30].
-The immobilized enzyme is potentially recycled, can be easily separated without contaminating a final product, can reduce the costs of downstream processing, has better stability etc. The effects of chitosan bead properties on enzyme binding capacity, immobilisation yield and immobilised enzyme activity were investigated and the results compared.
-The Alcalase[®] 2.4L immobilized to CTTP (1.5/1.0) chitosan bead was subsequently utilized in the industrial-scale hydrolysis of egg white and soy proteins.
+The immobilized enzyme is potentially recycled, can be easily separated without contaminating a final product, can reduce the costs of downstream processing, has better stability, etc. The effects of chitosan bead properties on enzyme binding capacity, immobilization yield, and immobilized enzyme activity were investigated and the results were compared.
+The Alcalase® 2.4L immobilized to CTTP (1.5/1.0) chitosan bead was subsequently utilized in the industrial-scale hydrolysis of egg white and soy proteins.
 The degree of hydrolysis achieved was measured and compared to that obtained with the free enzyme.